As a system administrator, finding relatively low-effort ways to improve your organization’s security posture is always a win.

 5. Then, we will want to enable the firewall to protect all connections.
 Go to Computer Configuration > Policies > Administrative Templates > Network > Network Connections > Windows Defender > Firewall > Domain Profile and enable the policy Windows Defender Firewall: Protect all network connections.

 6. Within the GPO console, navigate to the Computer Configuration > Windows Settings > Security Settings section.
 Right-click Windows Firewall with Advanced Security and open the properties.
 Make sure to enable the Firewall State to On(Recommended) on each of the profiles you will be using (enabling on all is best practice).

 Logging for Windows Firewall and Windows Defender Firewall are disabled by default.
-If you are running Blumira Advanced Edition, you can ensure you are getting all the necessary logs by deploying Poshim, an automated script by Blumira that will not only enable those logs, but will enable Sysmon and NXLog to capture all necessary logs and send to your Blumira Sensor to ingest, parse and trigger detections.
+If you are running Blumira Advanced Edition (now replaced by SIEM + Endpoint Visibility and XDR Platform editions), you can ensure you are getting all the necessary logs by deploying Poshim, an automated script by Blumira that will not only enable those logs, but will enable Sysmon and NXLog to capture all necessary logs and send to your Blumira Sensor to ingest, parse and trigger detections.

 Configure Firewall Rules via Group Policy

 1. Using the same GPO as implemented — or creating a new one if you feel it’s necessary in your environment — we can create firewall rules.
 To configure your rules, go to Computer Configuration > Policies > Windows Settings > Security Settings > Windows Firewall with Advanced Security.

 2. Select the rule type.
 You can allow access to:

 - Program – you can select a program executable (.exe);

 - Port – you can select a TCP/UDP port or a port range;